 1. Parents stop expecting your kids to be perfect.
 They aren’t and they deal with enough without thinking you don’t love them because they can’t be the best.

 2. Stop pressuring them to do everything.
 If they aren’t athletic don’t try making them be.
 You can make them try it once but after that let it be their choice.

-- Schools stop trying to just cram things in kids heads.
+3. Schools stop trying to cram things in kids heads.
 Not everyone can learn the same way.
-Try making it fun and not just lecture.Teach them instead of trying to make them memorize stuff.
-Relate it to their society, if you’re teaching history relate it to now or have them reenact it instead of just memorizing names.
+Try making it fun and not only lecture.Teach them instead of trying to make them memorize stuff.
+Relate it to their society.
+If you’re teaching history relate it to now or have them reenact it instead of memorizing names.

-- Government get rid of these standardized tests.
-Do they really even prove anything? some people just aren’t good at tests.
+5. Government get rid of these standardized tests.
+Do they even prove anything?
+Some people aren’t good at tests.
 Test them in a different way,test them on what they can do not on what they remember.

-- Teach the kids things they are going to need in life and the real world.
-Teach them how to manage a checking account, how to make simple healthy meals, or how to change a tire or the oil in a vehicle.
+6. Teach the kids things they are going to need in life and the real world.
+Teach them how to manage a checking account.
+How to make simple healthy meals, or how to change a tire or the oil in a vehicle.
 Teach them how to land a job or apply for scholarships.
 This is the stuff they need to know not who the first European monarch was.

-- Find out what they are interested in career wise and provide them classes to help them reach that.
-If they are interested in being a doctor or vet give them more science classes than history.
+7. Find out what they’re interested in career wise and provide them classes to help them reach that.
+If they want to be a doctor or vet give them more science classes than history.

-We need to help these kids learn the most they can about whats going on in the world around them so they can keep it going when they are adults but we need to teach them in a way they understand. can’t expect them to memorize things they don’t care about so get them excited to learn about what you’re teaching them.
+We need to help these kids learn the most they can about whats going on in the world around them.
+So they can keep it going when they are adults but we need to teach them in a way they understand.
+We can’t expect them to memorize things they don’t care about.
+Get them excited to learn about what you’re teaching them.
 As little kids everyone has that curiosity to learn what something is.
 We need to bring that back to school.
-You don’t expect kindergartners to memorize things by lecturing so don’t expect teenagers to either, give them projects and hands on activities.
+You don’t expect kindergartners to memorize things by lecturing.
+So don’t expect teenagers to either.
+Give them projects and hands on activities.